wp-plugins/fareharbor/readme.txt

 Adds a shortcode that makes it easy to embed FareHarbor's free booking reservation calendars on your site.
 Learn more about the FareHarbor reservation system at [fareharbor.com](https://fareharbor.com/ "Free reservation software").

-Usage example: [fareharbor shortname=“companyname” type=“small” items=“500” lightframe=“yes”]
+Usage example: [fareharbor shortname=companyname type=small items=500 lightframe=yes]

 **Available Options**

 * `shortname`: Your company’s FareHarbor shortname.
 Required.
 * `type`: What style of embed should be used.
 Available options are large, small, and button.
 Optional, if no type is provided the small calendar style will be used.
 * `items`: IDs of the items that should be included in the calendar.
 Optional, if no items are provided a calendar of all your items will be displayed.
-* `lightframe`: Use “yes” or “no” to enable or disable the on-site Lightframe booking.
+* `lightframe`: Use "yes" or "no" to enable or disable the on-site Lightframe booking.
 Optional, is yes by default.
 * `asn`: Your company’s shortname if you are using the ASN network.
 (If used, shortname should be the name of your partner company.)
 Optional.
 * `asn_ref`: The voucher number that should be set for ASN bookings.
 Optional.
 * `ref`: The online booking reference that should be set for bookings.
 Optional.